dim6ata/CordisProject/README.md

 # CordisProject
-### First university group Java development project, 2019-2020.
+### The first university group Java development project, 2019-2020.

 The project acts as an introduction to full stack development and the use of MVC design pattern.
 It provides a login/registration service, visualisation of a data subset as determined by the university task.